 Their bodies above their hips appear very similar to human women including having mammary breasts on their chests in adulthood.
 Lamia have equivalent body size to humans from the waist up, but their serpentine coils and tail generally reach 15 to 23 feet in length near adulthood.
 This length can make them appear to be larger than they really are when stretched out, but idly standing with their lower body coiled, Lamias can take up the same room as a woman in a wide skirt.
-Serpentine Section: Now for members of the naga family including lamia, their most distinguishing feature is their humanoid pelvis leading into a scaled legless body and tail referred to as their coils.
+Serpentine Section: For members of the naga family including lamia, their most distinguishing feature is their humanoid pelvis leading into a scaled legless body and tail referred to as their coils.
 Despite many still thinking they are just a long tail, it is more accurate to say it is an extension of their torso as a serpentine structure.
 The underside is very sensitive to vibration which allows lamia to be able to sense approaching animals by detecting faint vibrations in the ground.
 Most of their visceral organs are housed in this snake like part, and only one to two feet from the tip is technically a tail as it only has pure skeletal muscle and bone.
 To accommodate their narrow bodies, a lamia's paired organs (such as kidneys) appear one in front of the other instead of side by side.
 Just before the true tail of their coils is where the small anal plate opening on the underside that their waste leaves their GI tract from is located.
 Humanoid Section: The humanoid portion of their midsection is mainly where their respiratory system and heart is stored.
-Also the pelvic region of the torso that meets serpentine coils has the lamia's female humanoid genitalia and urinary meatus.
+Also the pelvic region of the torso that meets serpentine coils has the lamia's female humanoid genitalia.
 Lamias tend to have vibrant colored scales on their coils, many which are similar to the patterns of actual snakes.
 While their upper halves are humanoid portion of their body, it can vary wildly in appearance from having a lot of serpentine features to having almost none at all.
 Some lamias may also sport long ears, stilted reptilian pupils, a long prehensile tongue, or patches of scales on certain parts of their upper body.
-Echidna lamia have keeled scales, stocky builds, shorter tails, and are unique in that they have two fangs in their mouths that can deliver venom with a bite and many have a rattle at the end of their tail made of keratin.
+Of the visually recognizable phenotypes: Echidna lamia have keeled scales, stocky builds, shorter tails, and are unique in that they have two fangs in their mouths that can deliver venom with a bite and many have a rattle at the end of their tail made of keratin.
 Colubrid lamia have the definitive trait of having small backward grooved "rear-fangs" that lack venom.
-Biod and Pyth lamia are both very similar in morphology but there are key differences.
-Pyths tend to be the heavier stock with darkest skin and hair colors.
+Biod and Pythia lamia are both very similar in morphology but there are key differences.
+Pythias tend to be the heavier stock with darker skin and hair colors.
 Biods tend to be longer and have prominent cheekbones and round flat faces, coarse and straight hair.

 Scaled Skin: All lamia have scales covering their coils and tail, some also have them on their hips, back, shoulders, lower parts of their face.
 Contrary to the popular notion of being slimy due to possible confusion of snakes with worms, lamia scales has a smooth, dry texture.
 Lamia can have scales that are smooth, keeled or granular.
 The coloration and pattern of their scales often resemble or even mimic natural snake species.
-They shed their scales all at one time in a process called ecdysis and once the lamia has constructed a new, inner layer of scales (keratin), a fluid is excreted between the new and old layers of scales in order to separate them.
+They shed their scales all at one time in a process called ecdysis and once the lamia has constructed a new, inner layer of scales, a fluid is excreted between the new and old layers of scales in order to separate them.
 This fluid is then re-absorbed and the lamia sloughs off her old layer of scales in a single piece (provided she is healthy and under optimal environmental conditions).
 Variable Body Heat: Lamia are classified as heterotherms, which they can switch from maintaining their internal temperature from the environment or their body heat.
 Most of the time a Lamia's body tracks ambient temperatures (poikilothermy) but when they are very active or too cold, they can increase their metabolic heat to a stable range (homeothermy).
 Conversely, when they get too hot, they retreat to cooler shaded areas and their metabolism slows back.
 Serpentine Movement: The muscles of the Lamia's snake body are utilized both to move ingested prey internally and for general body movement, or locomotion.
 There are four basic types of locomotion for all naga, including lamia: Serpentine or lateral progression: This form of locomotion is the undulating crawl, commonly called 'slithering,' and the most common form of movement.
 It allows the lamia to reach maximum speeds and is employed by all to swim.
 Rectilinear: Large, heavy lamia also use caterpillar or "inchworm" movement to travel in a straight line.
 They are able to move the skin of the belly forward and then pull the rest of the body along.
 Sidewinding: This locomotion is when lamia hurl their bodies in a sideways looping motion.
 Those that live in deserts on loose sand use this type of adaptive locomotion.
 Concertina: Some lamia apply the concertina technique when climbing trees.
 The body bunches up forming horizontal loops and then the torso moves forward and the body straightens, similar to an accordion or spring.
 Venom Generation: Echidna Lamia have fangs that can deliver a venomous bite of either hemotoxins, neurotoxins, or cytotoxins.
 Regeneration Factor: Lamia can passively regenerate wounds in a short time via biomagical reactions speeding up the process.
 The extent of this regeneration prevents the development of scar tissue and even regrow entire limbs within a few minutes to hours however these actions do not set any broken bones on its own.
 In addition, this magical trait is significantly slowed when the subject is increasingly exhausted or when exposed to substances that interfere with the process.
 Agelessness: Lamia lack measurable symptoms of aging due to their cells' highly regenerative properties.
 As such lamia do not weaken, slow down, or lose fertility with age giving them great longevity, potentially for centuries.
 However they are not deathless and will eventually die due to mortal injury, or disease beyond their regenerative capability.

 Genetics and Reproduction